LLNL/blt/thirdparty_builtin/benchmark-1.8.0/README.md

 ## Requirements

 The library can be used with C++03.
-However, it requires C++11 to build, including compiler and standard library support.
+However, it requires C++14 to build, including compiler and standard library support.

-The following minimum versions are required to build the library:

-* GCC 4.8
-* Clang 3.4
-* Visual Studio 14 2015
-* Intel 2015 Update 1
+_See [dependencies.md](docs/dependencies.md) for more details regarding supported compilers and standards._

+If you have need for a particular compiler to be supported, patches are very welcome.

 See [Platform-Specific Build Instructions](docs/platform_specific_build_instructions.md).